RTradeLtd/TxPB/doc/CONFIGURATION.md

     - /ip4/207.6.222.55/tcp/4002/ipfs/QmPvnFXWAz1eSghXD6JKpHxaGjbVo4VhBXY2wdBxKPbne5
   # enables control of the cid provider subsystem
   # responsible for announcing content we host
-  # deafult is enabled, and the values below are the defaults
+  # default is enabled, and the values below are the defaults
   cid_provider:
     # enables the cid provider system
     provider_enabled: true